MS Saturnia: Italian passenger service

 On 21 September 1927 Saturnia left Trieste on her maiden voyage to the River Plate port.
 On 1 February 1928, she left for her first North Atlantic crossing to New York.
 On 16 February the ship arrived to be welcomed by harbor craft, the Mayor's Committee and celebrated by a luncheon.

 On 2 January 1932 Cosulich became part of the new line Italia Flotte Riunite but maintains its separate administrative office in Trieste.
 The ships assumed the new colors of Italia Flotte Riunite.
 On 8 May 1935 Saturnia was taken over to serve as a troop ship supporting the Abyssinian war.
-In December 1935 the ship's original engines are replaced by the builder with Sulzer diesels having a total of 41,000 b.h.p. for a top speed of 22 knots.
+In December 1935 the ship's original engines were replaced by the builder with Sulzer diesels having a total of 41,000 b.h.p. for a top speed of 22 knots.
 During this period the baroque interior design was replaced by a more contemporary style including Art Déco and minimalism.
 Steerage was converted to make more comfortable third class and new tourist class accommodations with advertising targeting the U.S. public.
 The ship returned to regular service in August 1936.
 On 2 January 1937 Italia Flotte Riunite is assumed by Società Anonima di Navigazione Italia (Italian Line), Genoa with the Cosulich ships transferred and that company placed in liquidation.